fabiopipitone/elasticsearch-tocsv/README.rst

   * **-k, --keep_partials** *[default: False]*

     | During processing, various partial csv files will be created before merging them into a single csv.
-Set this flag to True if you want to keep these partial files as well.
+Set this flag to True to prevent partial files from being deleted.
     | Note that the partial files will be kept anyway if something goes wrong during the creation of the final file.

   * **-lbi, --load_balance_interval** *[default: None]*

     | Set this option to build process intervals by events count rather than equally spaced over time.
 The shorter the interval, the better the events-to-process division, the heavier the initial computation to build the intervals.
-    | Cannot go below 1d if *--allow_short_interval* is not set.
+    | Cannot go below 1d unless *-asi/--allow_short_interval* is enabled.
     | Allowed values are a number followed by one of *[m, h, d, w, M, y]*, like *1d* for 1 day or *4M* for 4 months.
     | *Multiprocessing must be enabled to set this option*.